Mandarin vs Cantonese | Is Cantonese a language or a dialect?

 2. It's common for people with varying English accents to conform to General American English, which is what you hear from newscasters

-You can call someone uneducated uneducated for talking like a hillbilly, but it would be ridiculous to say that someone is uneducated because they speak Spanish or Finnish instead of English.
+You can (not necessarily _should_) call someone uneducated for talking like a hillbilly, but it would be ridiculous to say that someone is uneducated because they speak Spanish or Finnish instead of English.

 Some speakers may feel bitter about calling what they speak a dialect, as it seems to downplay the value of it—and, by extension, themselves.